ak8527/zChat/README.md

 ### Client side

 - @reduxjs/toolkit: A library that provides tools for managing application state with Redux.
-- @testing-library/jest-dom: A library that provides custom jest matchers to test the state of the DOM.
-- @testing-library/react: A library that provides utilities to test React components.
-- @testing-library/user-event: A library that simulates user interactions with the DOM.
 - axios: A library that provides a promise-based HTTP client for the browser and node.js.
 - react-modal: A library that provides accessible modal dialog components for React.
 - react-redux: A library that provides React bindings for Redux.
 - react-router-dom: A library that provides declarative routing for React web applications.
 - react-scripts: A set of scripts and configuration used by Create React App.
-- web-vitals: A library that measures the web vitals of a web page.
 - yup: A library that provides schema validation for JavaScript objects.

 ### Server side